MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-sftp.md

 ---
-title: "Export Customer Insights data to SFTP hosts (Video)"
+title: "Export Customer Insights data to SFTP hosts (contains video)"
 description: "Learn how to configure the connection and export to an SFTP location." ms.date: 03/03/2021 ms.reviewer: mhart